How to Change Domain Name on WordPress: Using cPanel and hPanel

 - Locate the wp-config file in the public_html folder.

 - Right-click and select Edit.

-- In the following snippet, replace http://yoursitename.com with your new WordPress domain name, then insert it into the file and press Save & Close.
+- In the following code, replace http://yoursitename.com with your new site URL:

 - Navigate to hPanel -> Databases -> phpMyAdmin.

 - Choose the database where your WordPress files are located and click Enter phpMyAdmin.

 - On the phpMyAdmin page, find the wp-option file.